piagooo/cse15l-lab-reports/lab-report-2-week-1.md

 ![Image](week-1-7.png)

 And that's it!!
-Hopefully it works for you!1 I have to get help for my cs15lfa22 account and maybe I'll return and make changes to this page once I do.
+Hopefully it works for you!!